Central MediaScene 2007

 George Baker, Wessex Man

-If any one
+If any one actor

-in dozens of episodes of ITV’s locally-filmed The Ruth Rendell Mysteries, complete with
+dozens of episodes of ITV’s locally-filmed The Ruth Rendell Mysteries, complete with

 a dignified 'Wessex' accent.
 Baker also scripted some of the episodes and co-produced some of